eagmon/eagmon.github.io/jobs.md

     - Motivated and collaborative personality

 <iframe src="https://docs.google.com/viewer?url=https://raw.githubusercontent.com/eagmon/eagmon.github.io/master/files/Postdoc_Agmon_lab.pdf&embedded=true" style="width:100%; height:500px;" frameborder="0">This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://raw.githubusercontent.com/eagmon/eagmon.github.io/master/files/Postdoc_Agmon_lab.pdf">Download PDF</a>.</iframe>

-### Diversity, Equity, and Inclusion
-Our lab is committed to fostering an inclusive environment where every individual feels valued.
-We believe that the diversity of experiences, perspectives, and backgrounds enhances our team and drives innovative research.
-All members are treated with respect and encouraged to contribute their unique insights.
-We actively seek to increase diversity and inclusivity, and we welcome collaborations that align with these values.